The Garden Grazer

 • Toasted sesame oil

-• Mixed mushrooms: I use a combination of shiitake, cremini, and portobello.
+• Mixed mushrooms: I use a combination of shiitake, cremini, and Portobello.
 But oyster, enoki, porcini, white button, or chanterelle work great too.

 • Green onion (scallion)